-Teacher One: And all of Israel heard of the king's judgment and they were amazed because they saw the wisdom God had given him.
+Teacher Une: And all of Israel heard of the king's judgment and they were amazed because they saw the wisdom God had given him.

 Have the volunteers sit down and ask how that showed that King Solomon made a wise choice.
 (He knew the real mom wouldn't let her child be killed.)
-Continue with the next scene, which doesn't need a King Solomon.
+Continue with the next scene, which does not need a King Solomon.

-Scene 3: Solomon's Great Wisdom (from 1 Kings 4:29-34)
+Scene 3: Solomon's Great Wisdom (1 Kings 4:29-34)

-Before Teacher One begins the account, Teacher Two or a child should walk along the front with the "Scene 3" sign.
+Before Teacher One starts, Teacher Two or a child should walk along the front with the "Scene 3" sign.

-Teacher One: Now, as I recall this last part of the Bible account, listen up for a couple numbers that I'm going to be saying.
-Also, listen up for any time you hear me say the word "all."
+Teacher One: Now, as I tell this last part of the Bible account from 1 Kings 4, listen up for a couple numbers that I will say.
+Also, listen up for when you hear me say the word all.
 When you do, repeat it after me.
 Here we go.

-God gave Solomon wisdom and great understanding.
+God gave Solomon wisdom and exceedingly great understanding.
 Solomon's wisdom was greater than all (all!) the men of the East and all (all!) the wisdom of Egypt.
 He was wiser than all (all!) men.
 His fame spread to all (all!) surrounding nations.
 He spoke 3,000 proverbs and wrote 1,005 songs.
 And he spoke of trees and birds and creeping things and fish.
 And men from all (all!) nations came to hear the wisdom of Solomon.

-Part 2: Puppet Pal-What Is Wisdom?
-(5 minutes)
+Part 2: Intro to Proverbs (10 minutes)